deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Allison couldn't let go of the handrail without being dragged away as well, but she kicked out and with a frantic speed and precision that no snake had ever managed, Xiù snatched at and grabbed her ankle.
 From Allison's expression the rescue clearly cost her a wrenched knee, but that was the least of their trouble right now: The rescue was only a temporary one.
 As the last of the air fled, their lives were now measured in seconds, if that.

-'*Hard Vacuum*' had always seemed like an oxymoronic term.
+*'Hard Vacuum*' had always seemed like an oxymoronic term.
 Now Julian understood it intimately.
 He tasted copper and pain as the saliva boiled in his mouth, and he could feel the blood under his skin threatening to do the same.
 Though his eyes watered to defend themselves against the desiccating void, the tears fizzed off of his eyeballs as soon as they were made.
 Burning frost formed on his ears, nose, eyebrows, fingers, lips.
 His ears, so recently abused by explosions and alarms, now rang in the silence to drown out the eerie way that his own heartbeat echoed around his body.
 His chest heaved and creaked, pressing down on unnaturally empty lungs that themselves were seething and screaming with boiling fluids and ebullism.

 By some miracle - either by a happy accident of alien incompetence, or a rare moment of actual engineering ingenuity - the doors to the cabins had all flung themselves wide open the moment the power failed, clearing a way to the bunks, each one of which was a life raft.